ionic-team/ionic-docs/src/content/theming/advanced.md

 ### Stepped Colors

-After exploring many applications and themes, we found that most designs are never simply one background color.
+After exploring many applications and themes, we found that most designs are never one background color.
 There are always subtle variations used to imply importance and depth throughout the design.
 In order to accommodate this pattern, we created stepped colors.

 There are only two colors that are used throughout the Ionic component collection.
 These are `--ion-text-color` and `--ion-background-color`.